-The Magic Order, which is arguably Netflix’s answer to the Harry Potter franchise, is moving forward after it faced troubles throughout the pandemic.
-Here’s a rundown of everything we know so far about the upcoming Netflix series, The Magic Order.
+The Magic Order, arguably Netflix’s answer to the Harry Potter franchise, is moving forward after it faced troubles throughout the pandemic but is back on track and will start filming in 2023.
+Here’s a rundown of everything we know about the upcoming Netflix series, The Magic Order.

-The series has been referred to as a mix between The Sopranos and Harry Potter and that certainly holds up.
-The show would follow five families of magicians sworn to protect our world.
+The series has been referred to as a mix between The Sopranos and Harry Potter, which certainly holds up.
+The show will follow five families of magicians sworn to protect our world.
 The main family you follow throughout the comics are the Moonstones.

 Here’s the introduction Mark Millar gave the comic when it was first announced:

 “We live in a world where we’ve never seen a monster, and The Magic Order is the reason we sleep safely in our beds.
 Magic meets the mob in The Magic Order, as five families of magicians-sworn to protect our world for generations-must battle an enemy who’s picking them off one by one.
 By day, they live among us as our neighbors, friends, and co-workers, but by night, they are the sorcerers, magicians, and wizards that protect us from the forces of darkness…unless the darkness gets them first.”